Landau levels in curved space realized in strained graphene: Dirac Fermion in static curved space

 \section{$2+1 D$ Dirac Fermion in static curved space}

-In this section, we will derive the general form of the Hamiltonian of a $2+1D$ Dirac fermion in static curved space.
-From the expression that we derive, it can be seen that we do not have any term corresponding to the spin connection.
+In this section, we will review the general form of the Hamiltonian of a $2+1D$ Dirac fermion in static curved space following the textbook by Bertlmann \cite{Bertlmann:2000}.
+It can be seen that we do not have any term corresponding to the spin connection explicitly.